What do relationships have to do with storytelling?

 Lindsay Doran is a film producer that has had her hands in a slew of household favorites: Ferris Bueller’s Day Off, This Is Spinal Tap, Ghost, The Naked Gun, Tomorrow Never Dies, and The World Is Not Enough, to name a few.
 She knows how to tell a story!
 She is also keenly aware of Seligman’s PERMA model and how it can be used to enchant an audience.

 If you have the opportunity, watch her TED talk Saving the World Vs Kissing the Girl.

 When it comes to the big blockbuster storylines we often think of romantic comedies and action flicks.
 The weekend box office loves to pit the likes of Mission Impossible: Fallout against Mamma Mia: Here We Go Again and see who comes out the victor….action and achievement or the tug of the heart.

-What’s particularly interesting is that many of the movies that we think end with a huge accomplishment are actually about relationships.
+What’s particularly interesting is that many of the movies and storytelling examples that we think end with a huge accomplishment are actually about relationships.

 Take a moment and think: how did Jaws end?
 Did The Big Lebowski fade out after an epic bowling match?
 Did Dirty Dancing start the credits after that incredible lift?